coolwednesday/gofr-cli/README.md

 ## ⚙️ **What is GoFr CLI?**
 GoFr CLI is the command line tool for initializing projects and performing tasks in accordance with GoFr framework.
+Users can use this CLI from initializing a simple hello world program using GoFr to writing migrations for your databases.

 ---